Gruntrexpewrus/TradersPlayground/README.md

 - Hyperliquid-Python-SDK: SDK usage examples for trading APIs.
 - Pattern Recognition: Scripts for identifying trading patterns.
 - golang: you'll find for now basic codes in go.
+- cryptozombies: learning solidity from the famous cryptozombies, tbh for fun :)
 - More to come to find the best algo-trading software!

 ## License